AlaskaAirlines/auro-button/README.md

 ## Docs

-All information regarding Project Setup, Technical Details, Tests and information regarding ODS Stateless Components can be found in the [./docs](https://github.com/AlaskaAirlines/OrionStatelessComponents__docs) directory of this repository.
+All information regarding Project Setup, Technical Details, Tests and information regarding ODS Stateless Components can be found in the [./docs](https://github.com/AlaskaAirlines/OrionStatelessComponents__docs) repository.

 ## Install